THOMASELOVE/431-labs-2026/lab5/README.md

 ## Can I use something other than R / Quarto to build my site?

-Yes, but you’ll receive less credit than a good Quarto site would receive.
+Yes, but you’ll receive a little less credit than a Quarto site would receive.

 Good options to consider include [Owlstown](https://www.owlstown.com/), and [Wix](https://www.wix.com/), and each offers templates that would work nicely.